jobic10/jobic10/README.md

 <!-- - 🔭 I’m currently working on an E-Learning Project (With Django) -->
-- 🌱 Still learning Dart
+- 🌱 Still learning Dart/Flutter
 - 👯 I’m looking to collaborate on open source project
 - 💬 Ask me about anything and everything
 - 📫 How to reach me: jobowonubi@gmail.com